Stock market today: Wall Street slips as oil prices keep rising ahead of Fed decision on rates

 Instacart's IPO valued the company at around $10 billion.
 It was thought to be worth $39 billion in 2021.

-Shares of AutoZone swung between losses and gains after the auto parts retailer reported stronger profit for the latest quarter than analysts expected.
-It fell in the morning after it said growth in its domestic commercial business was weaker than expected, but its stock later recovered to rise 0.1%.
+Shares of AutoZone slipped 1.5% after wavering between gains and losses earlier.
+The auto parts retailer reported stronger profit for the latest quarter than analysts expected.
+The company also said growth in its domestic commercial business was weaker than expected.

 Yields have been climbing with expectations that rates may stay higher for longer, as well as with crude oil prices.